Russell Kirk: Fiction

-Beyond his scholarly achievements, Kirk was talented both as an oral storyteller and as an author of genre fiction, most notably in his telling of consummate ghost stories in the classic tradition of Sheridan Le Fanu, M. R. James, Oliver Onions, and H. Russell Wakefield.
+Beyond his scholarly achievements, Kirk was talented both as an oral storyteller and as an author of genre fiction, most notably in his telling of ghost stories in the tradition of Sheridan Le Fanu, M. R. James, Oliver Onions, and H. Russell Wakefield.
 He also wrote other admired and much-anthologized works that are variously classified as horror, fantasy, science fiction, and political satire.
 These earned him plaudits from fellow creative writers as varied and distinguished as T. S. Eliot, Robert Aickman, Madeleine L'Engle, and Ray Bradbury.

 Kirk's body of fiction, encompassing three novels and 22 short stories, was written amid a busy career as prolific non-fiction writer, editor, and speaker.
 Like other speculative fiction authors G. K. Chesterton, C. S. Lewis, and J. R. R. Tolkien, each of whom only wrote non-fiction for their day jobs, there are conservative undercurrents, social, cultural, religious, and political, to Kirk's fiction.
 In 1984, Kirk described the purpose of his fictional stories: The political ferocity of our age is sufficiently dismaying: men of letters need not conjure up horrors worse than those suffered during the past decade by the Cambodians and Ugandans, Afghans and Ethiopians.
 What I have attempted, rather, are experiments in the moral imagination.
 Readers will encounter elements of parable and fable...some clear premise is about the character of human existence...a healthy concept of the character of evil...

 His first novel, Old House of Fear (1961, 1965), was written in a self-consciously Gothic vein.
 The plot is concerned with an American assigned by his employer to a bleak locale in rural Scotland—the same country where Kirk had attended graduate school.
 This was Kirk's most commercially successful and critically acclaimed fictional work, doing much to sustain him financially in subsequent years.
 Old House of Fear was inspired by the novels of John Buchan and Kirk's own Scottish heritage.
 The story of Old House of Fear concerns an young American, Hugh Logan, a World War II veteran who is both brave and sensitive, sent to buy Carnglass, a remote island in the Hebrides.
 Upon reaching the island, he discovers that the island's owner, Lady MacAskival and her beautiful adopted daughter Mary are being held hostage by foreign spies, who are presumably working for the Soviet Union, out to sabotage a nearby NATO base.
 The leader of the spies is Dr. Jackman, an evil genius and nihilist intent upon wrecking a world that failed to acknowledge his greatness and whom reviewers noted was a much more vividly drawn character than the hero Logan.
 Dr. Jackman appears to be a prototype of Kirk's best known character, Manfred Arcane, with the only difference being the former has no values while the latter does.